Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

 Love art?
 Throw some paint on a canvas.
 Love writing?
 Start typing out that story.
 Love music?
 Pick up that instrument and start playing.

-The harsh truth is that you will be bad at all these things when you first start.
-The inspirational truth is that’s okay.
-If you love doing something, it’s worth doing even when you’re bad at it.
+If you love doing something, it’s worth doing even if you’re bad at it.

 Examples of Doing Things Poorly

 We practice what we preach on Partners in Fire.
 Our first blog posts were horrific.
 We didn’t know anything about SEO, engaging headlines, or how to write content readers would like.
-The content was short, bland, and often lacked fresh ideas.
+The content was short, bland, and often lacked fresh ideas or interesting perspectives.

 Blogging was worth it, though.
 Educating and entertaining people is a worthwhile endeavor.
 Creating a massive resource for everyone interested in finding and funding their dreams is a commendable goal.

 So we did it poorly at first.
 Those first awful posts served as valuable lessons and insight into the world of writing.
 They helped us learn and refine our craft.
-As we learned and grew, our content got better and better.
-The improved content went to huge publications like MSN, and now we even get published through the AP Newswire.
+As we learned and grew, our content improved.
+We even published to massive publications like MSN, and had content syndicated on the AP Newswire.

-Being bad at blogging helped us become good at blogging.
+Being bad at blogging helped us become good at blogging, and maybe one day, we’ll be great at blogging!

 The same concept rings true for anything you want to do, from art to gaming, fitness to cooking, cleaning to productivity.